sdamadi/Today-I-learned/gcp_to_vscode.md

 # How to connect gcp project to vscode
 In this page I keep track of every steps should be taken in order to connect gcp(Google Cloud Platform) to vscode(Visual Studio Code).

-First of all the following page helped me to get some idea but not fulfilling it:
+First of all the following page helped me to get some idea but it did not work completely:

 [Unleash the power of Visual Studio Code (VSCode) on Google Cloud Platform Virtual Machine](https://towardsdatascience.com/unleash-the-power-of-visual-studio-code-vscode-on-google-cloud-platform-virtual-machine-f75f78f49aee).